Wastewater (sanitary sewer) collection

 Cloth-like bathroom wipes are cause for concern for Bloomington Utilities employees.
 Take a look at why wipes don't belong in the pipes.

 You can also watch this video directly on YouTube:

 Operators of wastewater treatment and collection systems are all too familiar with the problems caused by the discharge of fats, oils and grease into wastewater systems.
 Bloomington's City Code, Metropolitan Council Environmental Services Rules and the EPA National Pretreatment Program specifically prohibit discharge of these pollutants in amounts that cause obstruction of the wastewater collection system.

 Click the following link to learn more about the proper management and disposal of fats, oils and grease.

-Due to this active maintenance program, the City encountered only seven sewer main backups affecting eight homes in 2011.
+Due to this active maintenance program, the City encountered only seven sewer main backups affecting eleven homes in 2020.
 The main sources of these problems were grease, roots and rags, which were inappropriately discharged into the sewer system.

 The Bloomington City Code includes an extensive list of what can and cannot be disposed into the sanitary sewer system (Sec.
 11.31.
 Use of Sewers).

 The City is not responsible for the cleaning, maintaining, or repairing individual service connections to the main lines; the property owner bears the responsibility.